KareemSab278/KareemSab278/README.md

 ### **Databases**
 - **MySQL**
   Managed relational databases, writing efficient queries.
 - **MongoDB**
-  Made an employee management system using MongoDB which is hosted live.
+  Built a live chat app with MongoDB, Node.js, and Express.js.
 - **Azure**
   Hosted a live database and integrated it with an application.